 2.What percentage of households in the United States owned one or more firearms in 2018?

-4. How many news sources from the African continent are included in NewsBank?
+4. Using the Map Search in NewsBank, how many news sources from the African continent are included in their database?

 If you need more help learning how to use these databases, see the video tutorials, and help pages listed below: